top of page

 In many states, successful voting by Emergency Absentee Ballot requires several trips to and from the election office in order to deliver the application, pick up the ballot, then deliver the ballot.
 We encourage patients to their support system (family and friends) to serve as this authorized messenger.
 However, where appropriate, we can work with your health care system to identify who in your team can serve as authorized messengers.

-• The exact process for Emergency Absentee Ballots varies from state-to-state:
+• The exact process for Emergency Absentee Ballots varies from state to state:

 • The Regular Absentee Voting deadlines are different,